 ASC 842 is effective for annual periods beginning after December 15, 2018, which for us is January 1, 2019, and early adoption is permitted.
 The transition provisions of ASC 842 are required to be applied using a modified retrospective approach, however, an entity can choose to apply the provisions either at the beginning of the earliest comparative period presented in the consolidated financial statements or at the beginning of the period of adoption (the "effective date method").
 Under the effective date method, an entity would continue to apply the legacy lease guidance in current GAAP ("ASC 840"), including its disclosure requirements, in the comparative periods presented in the financial statements.
-Under either transition method, ASC 842 includes the following practical expedients that can be elected by an entity to be applied to all leases that commence before the effective date: (i) the "package of practical expedients" which allows an entity to not reassess (a) whether expired or existing contracts contain leases, (b) lease classification for expired or existing leases and (c) whether previously capitalized initial direct costs would qualify for capitalization under ASC 842 and (ii) the "use of hindsight practical expedient".
-On January 1, 2019, we adopted ASC 842 using the effective date method and elected the package of practical expedients.
-We did not elect the use of hindsight practical expedient.
+Under either transition method, ASC 842 includes the following practical expedients that can be elected by an entity to be applied to all leases that commence before the effective date: (i) the "package of practical expedients" which allows an entity to not reassess (a) whether expired or existing contracts contain leases, (b) lease classification for expired or existing leases and (c) whether previously capitalized initial direct costs would qualify for capitalization under ASC 842 and (ii) the "use of hindsight practical expedients.
+We did not elect the use of hindsight practical expedients.